mondo-mob/wrangler-sim-expo-setup/README.md

 ### Starting iOS simulator and Expo Go

-1. CD into the repository that was cloned in step 7 above.
+1. CD into the repository that was cloned in the last step above.
 For example:
 ```shell
 cd ~/wrangler-sim-expo-setup
 ```